Keynote: Noise and vibration – underestimated risks for pregnant women?

 1 June 2021

-All digital abstracts and video presentations have to be uploaded to the Congress platform.
+All digital abstracts, video presentations and E-posters have to be uploaded to the Congress platform.

 14-17 June 2021